 - Prepare ingredients, be sure all are at room temperature

 - Line a quarter cookie sheet with parchment.

 Make Brownie Cookies

 - Make Chocolate Syrup: Add 4 ½ ounces or about half a cup of dark chocolate to a measuring cup.
 Melt in the microwave for 1 minute.
-Stir until the chocolate is melted completely.
-The type of chocolate you use matters: I used 70% Ghiradelli baking bar.
+Stir until the chocolate is melted completely.4 ¼ ounces dark chocolate bar

 - Stir in the olive oil.
 Set it aside to come to room temperature.3 ½ tablespoon olive oil

 - Make the sugar syrup: Pour the water into the sugar and microwave at 30 second intervals twice.
-Stir until sugar granuels seem dissloved.
+Stir until sugar granules seem dissolved.
 Look at the spoon.
 Set it aside to come to room temperature - probably 10 minutes.
 Do not refrigerate either syrup to speed the cooling process.⅔ cup cane sugar, ⅓ cup water

 - Add the chocolate syrup to the sugar syrup and stir until combined.
 Set aside the combined syrups for a few minutes to be sure it is at a mild temperature before adding dry ingredients.

 - Sift the flour, cocoa, baking soda and salt into the liquid mixture.¼ cup cocoa, 1 cup flour - all purpose or gluten-free, ½ teaspoon baking soda, pinch of salt

 - Mix batter with a spoon.
 Do not chill the batter, just bake the first batch and then the second and be done.
 Don't refrigerate it and bake it later - the batter will seize up.